FREQUENTLY ASKED QUESTIONS:

 Q. Do you ever do features / collabs?

-A. I do.
-If you think I might be feeling your project and would like to commission me for a guest verse, please email me an mp3 of the track in question with your verses and hook already recorded, explaining a bit about what you are looking for from my verse, and how you hear it fitting within the grander vision of your composition.
-If you'd like me to record something on the hook, please let me know what, giving me some examples of the type of chorus you are looking for.
+A. I definitely do.
+If you think I might be feeling your project and would like to commission me for a guest verse, please email me an mp3 of the track in question with your verses and hook already recorded, explaining a bit about what you are looking for me from my verse, and how you hear it fitting within the grander vision of your composition.
+If you'd like me to record something for the hook, please let me know what you need, giving me some examples of the type of chorus you are looking for.
 I will get back to you as soon as I can and we can negotiate rates.
 Thanks!

 Q. Can my band open for you on your next tour?

-A. I'm all for giving up-and-coming artists a place to showcase their art, but there are so many friends I want to tour with these days that it's unlikely I will be able to take you on the road.
-That being said, if you do happen have a draw in your hometown and want to open for me locally, please get in contact with the venue where I'm playing (I list this info on my tour page), and ask for the promoter's contact info.
-If you reach out to him or her regarding your desire to open the show and it turns out they need a local opener, the promoter will then get in touch with my management and me to see what we think about your music.
-If it looks like you are doing something interesting and you can promise a certain amount of ticket pre-sales, there's a chance we can add you to the show locally.
+A. I'm all for giving up-and-coming artists a place to showcase their art, but I have so many friends I want to tour with these days that it's unlikely I will be able to take everyone who asks on the road.
+That being said, if you do happen have a draw in your city and want to open for me locally, please get in contact with the venue where I'm playing (I always list this info on my tour page), and ask for the promoter's contact info.
+You can reach out to the promoter and see if they need a "local" (i.e. opener from the town with a built-in fanbase), and the promoter will get in touch with my management and me.
+If it looks like you are doing something interesting and you can promise a certain amount of ticket pre-sales, there's a chance we can add you to the show.

-If you kill it and my fans like you, who knows?
-We could end up doing more shows together, you never know.
+Then, if you kill it and my fans like you, we could end up doing more shows together down the road, you never know.
 Thank you for your professionalism.
-I get a lot of requests of this nature, so please don't email me directly about it, as I will simply refer you back to this FAQ,
+I get a lot of requests of this nature, going through the promoter is your best bet.

 Q. I make beats.
 Will you please rap over them?

-Q. I want to perform a cover of (insert song name here) for my high school talent show or rap over the instrumental for my YouTube channel.
+Q. I want to perform a cover of (insert song name here) for my high school talent show.
 Can you please send me an .mp3 of the instrumental?

-However, because many of my songs contain samples, it could be an awesome learning experience for you to find the original tracks I first sampled and build your own beats from scratch like I did.
+Because many of my songs contain samples however, it could be an awesome learning experience for you to find the original tracks I first sampled and build your own beats from scratch.
 Also, for those of you who play guitar or bass, you can find a bunch of the tabs here to use to help record your own versions.
 Good luck!
-And thanks for the musical props!

 Q. Can you send me an .mp3 of the acapella for (insert song name here)?
 I had an idea for this crazy remix.

 A. Awesome, thanks for asking!
-If you support me on Patreon at the $5-per-song level, you will be granted access to both the instrumental and acapella of every new song I ever release through that platform.
-Alternatively, if you search for "MC Lars acapella" on YouTube, you'll find acapellas of some of my older songs which I give you full legal approval to rip and remix for personal reasons.
+As I said before, if you support me on Patreon at the $5-per-song level, you will be granted access to the instrumental of every new song I ever release through that platform, as well as the acapella.
+Alternatively, if you search for "MC Lars acapella" on YouTube, you'll find acapellas of some of my older songs which I give you full legal approval to rip and remix.

 If neither of these solutions is helpful, I unfortunately don't have time to dig through my old hard drives to find and bounce specific acapellas of songs in question.
 Sorry!
-However, if you wanted to do a rap "cover" of the song in question by rapping it yourself and using the new vocal for such a remix, please be my guest, that actually sounds amazing!
+However, if you wanted to do a rap "cover" of the song in question by rapping it yourself and using the new vocal for such a remix, that actually sounds amazing! #problemsolvers

 Q. What's up with your kids' TV show?

-A. It's been in development since 2009 and this year it looks like it will finally be finding the light of day.
-I can't say much more, other than that it's going to be amazing.
-Stay tuned for updates.
+A. It's been in development since 2009 and it looks like it will finally be finding the light of day in the form of a one-man off-Broadway show, that we will film and then pitch to the networks.
+I can't say much more, but please join the email list for updates.

 Q. I'm getting married next year!
 Will you come hang out at the wedding?
 Not to perform or rap or anything, just to meet my friends?